-You absolutely can use AMD GPU with Intel CPU.
-There should literally be no conflicts or issues here when running an AMD graphics cards with an Intel processor.
+Yes, you absolutely can use AMD GPU with Intel CPU.
+There should be no conflicts or issues when running AMD graphics cards with an Intel processor.

-Often people assume that since AMD and Intel are rivals in the microprocessor segment, that their products would be incompatible with each other.
+People often assume that their products would be incompatible since AMD and Intel are rivals in the microprocessor segment.

 So rest assured, the answer to the question “can you use AMD GPU with Intel CPU?” is a resounding yes.

-In the following text, I talk about what actually DOES matter when installing a GPU.
+In the following text, I discuss what matters when installing a GPU.

 The CPU brand DOES NOT matter when installing a graphics card.

-What does matter is that you have the right slot and the right amount of power cables for the graphics card.
+What matters is that you have the correct slot and amount of power cables for the graphics card.